Skip to Main Content

 Babe's Noodles & Bar

 Babe's Noodles & Bar occupies a spot on Playa del Carmen's 15th Avenue corridor where the dining register shifts from resort-facing menus to something more street-level and direct.
-The noodle-and-bar format positions it in a small peer set within the Riviera Maya, where Asian-inflected comfort food rarely receives this kind of dedicated treatment.
+The noodle-and-bar format positions it in a small comparable set within the Riviera Maya, where Asian-inflected comfort food rarely receives this kind of dedicated treatment.
 For visitors working through the city's dining options, it offers a counterpoint to the region's dominant Mexican and Mediterranean fare.

 Babe's Noodles & Bar restaurant in Playa del Carmen, Mexico